25 Most Poisonous and Venomous Animals in the World

 2. Deathstalker Scorpion

-Deathstalker scorpions are popular aggressive arachnids that are resident in the middle east and North Africa.
-These scorpions are believed to be responsible for more than 75 percent of scorpion-related deaths in these regions every year.
+These scorpions are believed to be responsible for more than 75 percent of scorpion-related deaths in these regions yearly.

 3. Pufferfish

-The pufferfish is a wonder to watch him in an aquarium, but it has a poison that produces a quick and violent death.
+The pufferfish is a wonder to watch in an aquarium, but it has a poison that produces a quick and violent death.

 Pufferfish poisoning leads to the deadening of the lips and tongue, vomiting, dizziness, difficulty breathing, rapid heart rate, and muscle paralysis.
-Victims of pufferfish poisoning die from suffocation as their diaphragm muscles become paralyzed.

 Most of the victims will die between 4 to 24 hours.
-At the time of this article, there is no known antidote to this poisoning, and most deaths from the pufferfish happen when unskilled people catch and cook the fish.
+At the time of this article, there is no known antidote to this poisoning, and most deaths from pufferfish happen when unskilled people catch and cook the fish.

 4. Redback (black widow) Spider